moxious/kafka-link-prediction/README.md

 - Create a topic called "recommendations"
 - Create a topic called "friends"

+The "out of the box" configuration assumes you are using Confluent Cloud.

 Export your configuration from confluent cloud and start the Neo4j server:

 ```